wjayee/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to mark a task as done in the task list of an animal by specifying the animal's index and the task index(es).
-2. AnimalCatalog validates the animal and task indices and locates the specified task(s) within the animal's task list.
-3. AnimalCatalog marks the task(s) as done and displays a success message.
+2. AnimalCatalog marks the task(s) as done and displays a success message.
     - Use case ends.

 **Extensions:**
-- 2a.
+- 1a.
 The specified animal index is invalid.
-    - 2a1.
+    - 1a1.
 AnimalCatalog displays an error message indicating an invalid animal index.
     - Use case ends.
-- 2b.
+- 1b.
 The specified task index(es) are invalid or exceed the number of tasks in the task list.
-    - 2b1.
+    - 1b1.
 AnimalCatalog displays an error message indicating invalid or excessive task index(es).
     - Use case ends.
-- 2c.
+- 1c.
 One or more of the specified task index(es) do not correspond to an existing task.
-    - 2c1.
+    - 1c1.
 AnimalCatalog displays an error message indicating the task does not exist.
     - Use case ends.

 ---